Author: E.A.Natanegara & Judi Knight Achjadi, 2012. 212pg. (Indonesian)

 Publisher: Mosman Art Gallery, NSW, Australia.

-This catalogue was published in conjunction with an exhibition with the same name at the Mosman Art Gallery in Australia.
+This catalog was published in conjunction with an exhibition with the same name at the Mosman Art Gallery in Australia.
 It showcases Indonesian textiles from the collection of Dr. John Yu AC and Dr. George Saoutter AM.
 The book includes essays by Siobhan Campbell, along with a display of textiles and other objects from Bali.

 Author: Juni K.F.
 Djamaloeddin et al. 2014.
 195pg.
 (English)

-Publisher: Indonesian Crafts Council / DEKRANAS
+Publisher: Indonesian Crafts Council / DEKRANAS, Jakarta

 Ornaments are deeply connected to the values of the communities that create them.
 In Kalimantan, they hold significant cultural importance for the Dayak tribe, showcasing motifs inspired by the local flora, fauna, and human environment of the forests.
 This book organizes ornaments according to the materials used, including stone, tattoos, textiles, weaving, beads, and wood.
 Each material features distinct processing techniques that reflect its role in Dayak cosmology.